Deena Nicole Cortese

-Early life
+Early life and education

 Cortese was born in the New Egypt section of Plumsted Township, New Jersey to Italian-American parents John (1949–2016) and Joan Cortese.
-She graduated from New Egypt High School where she did both cheerleading and dance, and briefly attended Brookdale Community College.
-Joanie Maiorella is Cortese's older sister that had been put up for adoption and lived down the road from them.
-Deena learned of this when she was 7 and met her sister there after.
-Joanie was seen in multiple episodes throughout season five of Jersey Shore.
+Cortese's older sister, Joanie Maiorella, was put up for adoption and lived down the road from them.
+Cortese learned this when she was seven-years-old and met her sister thereafter.
+Maiorella appeared in several episodes throughout season five of Jersey Shore.

+Cortese attended New Egypt High School, where she participated in both cheerleading and dance.
+After graduating, she briefly attended Brookdale Community College in Middletown Township, New Jersey.

 Career

 Cortese was a cast member on the reality TV series Jersey Shore.
-Deena had originally auditioned for season 1 but had to decline the offer due to a family emergency; however, she was cast by MTV when Angelina Pivarnick left the show after season two, and Snooki suggested her as a replacement.
+Deena had originally auditioned for season 1, but declined an offer to participate due to a family emergency; however, she was cast by MTV when Angelina Pivarnick left the show after season two, and Snooki suggested her as a replacement.
 She joined the cast in season three, which filmed in Seaside Heights, New Jersey.

 In 2014, Cortese appeared on Couples Therapy.

-In 2018, Cortese returned to MTV as one of the cast members of Jersey Shore: Family Vacation.
+In 2018, Cortese returned to MTV as one of the cast members of Jersey Shore: Family Vacation, which is still running and she currently remains on the show.

 Personal life

 In November 2016, Cortese became engaged to Christopher Buckner.
 They were married on October 28, 2017.
 In 2018, Cortese revealed that she and her husband were expecting their first child, a son.
-Cortese gave birth to Christopher John "CJ" Buckner on January 5, 2019.
-They reside in Jackson Township, New Jersey.
+Cortese gave birth to Christopher John "CJ" Buckner, named after her husband, Chris, and after her late father John, who died on January 5, 2016.
 In October 2020, she revealed that she and her husband were expecting their second child in May 2021 and later revealed to be a boy.
 Cortese gave birth to Cameron Theo Buckner on May 1, 2021.
+The couple recently had two homes in Jackson Township, New Jersey, and moved to another town after they had their second child.